Midway, San Diego: History

 Historically the area was part of the San Diego River delta, comprising the flat land between the hill of the San Diego Presidio and the hills of Point Loma.
-The San Diego River switched back and forth between emptying into Mission Bay (called False Bay by the early settlers) and emptying through the Midway area into the San Diego Bay.
-Sometime during the 1820s the river switched its course from False Bay to San Diego Bay.
+The San Diego River switched back and forth between emptying into Mission Bay (called False Bay by the early settlers) and emptying through the Midway area into San Diego Bay.
+Sometime during the 1820s, the river switched its course from False Bay to San Diego Bay.
 Because of fears that San Diego Bay might silt up, the river was confined to its present course north of Point Loma by a levee built by the city in 1877.
 This exposed the flat, marshy areas of Midway for development.

 Rosecrans Street, a main thoroughfare through Midway and Point Loma, follows the route of the historic La Playa Trail, the oldest European trail in the Western United States.
 It connected the settlements in Old Town and Mission San Diego with La Playa, the beach in Point Loma where ships loaded and unloaded cargo.
 A plaque near the southeast corner of Rosecrans Street and Midway Drive recognizes the historic importance of the La Playa Trail.

 In 1850, approximately 687 acres of land in the area was conveyed to a group of ten would-be developers, who subdivided the land in hopes of developing it.
 The names of some of the original ten investors are remembered in the existing street name system along Pacific Highway, including Emory, Sutherland, Noell, Estudillo, Wright, Banini, Couts, and Witherby.
 However, the area was still marshy, and little development occurred until the 1930s, when commercial, industrial, and residential development could be found in some areas.

 By the early 1900s, central Midway was known as Dutch Flats and still included a lot of standing water.
 Dutch Flats was also the name of what was originally a small dirt airstrip in the area used by the Ryan Aeronautical Company, located near what are now Midway and Barnett streets.
-The company built a factory, and established a flight school at the location.
+The company built a factory and established a flight school at the location.
 Dutch Flats Airport became famous when Ryan built a specially designed aircraft for Charles A. Lindbergh, who tested it at Dutch Flats and then used it to fly solo across the Atlantic in 1927.
-In 1929, pioneer aviatrix Ruth Alexander, a graduate of the Ryan Flying School, established a new world record for women in light aircraft on a flight from Dutch Flats.
+In 1929, pioneer aviator Ruth Alexander, a graduate of the Ryan Flying School, established a new world record for women in light aircraft on a flight from Dutch Flats.
 A post office now located on the site contains several historic plaques commemorating Dutch Flats and Lindbergh.